ImageMagick/Usage-Markdown/filter/index.md

 [![\[IM Output\]](checks_tri+5_mag.gif)](checks_tri+5.gif)
 Tri+5

-For large scale enlargements the result acts as if a gradient of colors was added between each and every pixel.
+For large scale enlargements, the result acts as if a gradient of colors was added between each and every pixel.
 For example, here I generate a very small image with a single white pixel (the display is an enlarged view).
 I then enlarge that image enormously.